If you have to face the software development buying process, you probably want to know:

 - Who will be the decision-maker?

 Quite a lot, right?
 Don’t worry.
 In most cases, you won’t need to answer them all.
 Sometimes you can’t answer, because it’s too early, and sometimes you don’t have enough technical knowledge.
-Questions that are left unanswered are also good because, as Agata puts it:
+But questions that are left unanswered are also good.

 No answer also gives us information about which areas we may lack knowledge of, or which areas we should (or not) be looking at more closely.
 I think it’s worth looking as broadly as possible and adopting the perspectives of other people (e.g. users or other departments in the company, if the tool involves a very complex process).
 In addition, aside from opportunities, it’s also worth looking at possible risks/threats and considering what may stand in the way of implementing the tool.
 Searching for answers to the questions posed by the software house may also require consultation with management/other people in the company.